Wireless First: The Next Indoor Evolution for Wi-Fi and Cellular (LTE/5G) in Enterprise

 What can enterprises do to move forward?

-Without question, universal wireless can benefit your business and we suggest a pilot test can be used needed to prove it out.
-For example, where enterprise IT occupies a building that fits the profile under the brownfield benefit, it is a low-risk approach to adopt universal wireless by IT before taking it to the business.
+Without question, a wireless first design can benefit your business and we suggest a pilot test can be used needed to prove it out.
+For example, where enterprise IT occupies a building that fits the profile under the brownfield benefit, it is a low-risk approach to adopt wireless first by IT before taking it to the business.

 An adequate pilot test will validate the strategy and enable development of a wider scale implementation and support plan.
-For enterprises in the midst of capital budgeting, any upgrades to the network that are still aligned with wired infrastructure present an opportunity to fund the transition to universal wireless.
+For enterprises in the midst of capital budgeting, any upgrades to the network that are still aligned with wired infrastructure present an opportunity to fund the transition to a wireless first network deployment.

-Universal wireless is envisioned as a major enterprise evolution that depends on full coverage wireless networks with the capacity to support the traffic demands as if the devices were still on Ethernet cables.
-For many of us who have worked from home, experiencing 100% wireless over the last year; we do want to maintain that freedom.
-And, because Corning Optical Communications is one of the pioneers in adopting universal wireless, we have design information and implementation experience to share.
+The wireless first design is envisioned as a major enterprise evolution that depends on full coverage wireless networks with the capacity to support the traffic demands as if the devices were still on Ethernet cables.
+For many of us who have worked from home, experiencing 100% wireless connectivity over the last year; we want to maintain that freedom.
+And, because Corning Optical Communications is one of the pioneers in adopting wireless first deployments, we have design information and implementation experience to share.

-Please take the first step and contact our in-building network specialists if you want to reach us or drill down further on the universal wireless strategy.
+Please take the first step and contact our in-building network specialists if you want to reach us or drill down further on the wireless first design strategy.